pekrau/jsondocdb/README.md

 import jsondblite

 # To create a new file use 'create=True'.
-# To use an existing file, 'create=False', which is the default
+# To use an existing file, 'create=False', which is the default.

 db = jsondblite.Database("demo.db", create=True)